New Order (band): Other projects

-In 1988, Bernard Sumner teamed up with former Smiths guitarist Johnny Marr to form the group Electronic, also enlisting the help of Neil Tennant and Chris Lowe of the Pet Shop Boys.
+In 1988, Bernard Sumner teamed up with former Smiths guitarist Johnny Marr to form the group Electronic; Sumner and Marr also enlisted the help of Neil Tennant and Chris Lowe of the Pet Shop Boys.
 Electronic regrouped in 1996 for Raise the Pressure, which also featured Karl Bartos (formerly of Kraftwerk).
-The project's third album Twisted Tenderness was released in 1999 after which the band dissolved.
+The project's third album, Twisted Tenderness, was released in 1999; after the album's release, the band dissolved.

 In June 2009, Sumner formed a new band called Bad Lieutenant with Phil Cunningham (guitar) and Jake Evans (guitar and vocals).
 Their album Never Cry Another Tear was released on 5 October 2009.
-In addition to Cunningham and Evans the album also features appearances by Stephen Morris (drums), Jack Mitchell (drums), Tom Chapman (bass) and Alex James (bass).
-The live band included Morris on drums and Tom Chapman on bass.
+In addition to Cunningham and Evans, the album also features appearances by Stephen Morris (drums), Jack Mitchell (drums), Tom Chapman (bass) and Alex James (bass).
+The live band included Morris on drums and Chapman on bass.

 Peter Hook has been involved with several other projects.
 In the 1990s, Hook recorded with Killing Joke with a view to joining the band.
 However, original bassist Martin 'Youth' Glover instead returned to the band.
-In 1995 he toured with the Durutti Column.
+In 1995, he toured with the Durutti Column.
 He has recorded one album with the band Revenge with Davyth Hicks and Chris Jones and two with Monaco (both as bassist, keyboardist and lead vocalist) with David Potts.
 Monaco scored a club and alternative radio hit with "What Do You Want From Me?" in 1997.
 Hook also formed a band called Freebass with fellow bass players Mani (the Stone Roses) and Andy Rourke (the Smiths) in addition to vocalist Gary Briggs.
 Freebass was active from 2007 to 2010.
 He also contributed to Perry Farrell's Satellite Party.
-Hook's current band Peter Hook and the Light is touring and performing full albums from both Joy Division and New Order.
+Hook's current band, Peter Hook and the Light is touring and performing full albums from both Joy Division and New Order.

-In 1990 Gillian Gilbert and Stephen Morris formed their own band, The Other Two.
-The Other Two released its first single "Tasty Fish" in 1991 and released two albums, The Other Two & You in 1993 and Super Highways in 1999.
+In 1990, Gillian Gilbert and Stephen Morris formed their own band, The Other Two.
+The Other Two released its first single, "Tasty Fish" in 1991 and released two albums, The Other Two & You in 1993 and Super Highways in 1999.
 They have also been involved in scoring television soundtracks, like Making Out.
 In 2007, Gilbert and Morris remixed two tracks for the Nine Inch Nails remixes album Year Zero Remixed.

 BeMusic

 "BeMusic" was a name the band used for their publishing company (the LP label for Movement says "B Music" in large letters, though using an italic ß for the letter B).
 All four members of the band used the name for production work for other artists' recordings between 1982 and 1985.

-The first BeMusic credit was for Peter Hook producing Stockholm Monsters in 1982.
+BeMusic was first credited when Peter Hook produced Stockholm Monsters in 1982.
 Other artists with producer or musician credit for "BeMusic" were 52nd Street, Section 25, Marcel King, Quando Quango, Paul Haig, Thick Pigeon, Nyam Nyam, and Life.

-Their production work as BeMusic was collected on two LTM Recordings compilation CDs, Cool As Ice: The BeMusic Productions and Twice As Nice (which also included production work by Donald Johnson, of A Certain Ratio, and Arthur Baker).
+Their production work as BeMusic was collected on two LTM Recordings compilation CDs, Cool As Ice: The BeMusic Productions and Twice As Nice (which also included production work by Donald Johnson of A Certain Ratio and Arthur Baker).